ProgrammingProject2024SP3Team3/DriveHub/DriveHubTests/TestFindings.md

 ### Conclusion:
 - It's usually better for the user to remain on the form when there's a conflict, so they can immediately correct the error rather than being redirected.
 This behavior also aligns better with the expectations in our tests.

+---

+## Test Findings for Successful Tests

+### 1. **Details_ShouldReturnNotFound_WhenBookingDoesNotExist**
+- **Outcome**: Passed
+- **Purpose**: This test ensures that when a user requests the details of a non-existent booking, the **BookingsController** returns a `NotFoundResult` (HTTP 404).
+- **Findings**: The controller correctly returns a 404 when the specified booking does not exist.
+This means the logic for checking whether a booking exists is functioning as expected, ensuring users aren’t shown a booking that doesn't exist.

+### 2. **Details_ShouldReturnBooking_WhenExists**
+- **Outcome**: Passed
+- **Purpose**: This test verifies that when a valid booking ID is provided, the **BookingsController** returns the correct `ViewResult` containing the booking details.
+- **Findings**: The controller properly returns the `ViewResult` when a booking exists in the database, and the test confirms that the booking details are displayed correctly.
+The booking retrieval logic is solid and working correctly.

+### 3. **Search_ShouldReturnAvailableVehicles**
+- **Outcome**: Passed
+- **Purpose**: This test ensures that the **Search** action in the **BookingsController** returns a list of available vehicles for booking.
+- **Findings**: The controller successfully returns a `ViewResult` with a populated `BookingSearchVM` model, indicating that vehicles are correctly retrieved from the database and made available for the search functionality.
+This test passing confirms that the search functionality works as expected with the current dataset.

+### 4. **Search_ShouldReturnEmptyList_WhenNoVehiclesAreAvailable**
+- **Outcome**: Passed
+- **Purpose**: This test verifies that when no vehicles are available, the search result returns an empty list.
+- **Findings**: The controller appropriately returns an empty list of vehicles when there are none available.
+This test passing ensures that the search logic can handle edge cases where no vehicles are present in the database, leading to a smoother user experience.

+---

+### Overall Summary:
+The successful tests confirm that the `Details` and `Search` functionalities in the **BookingsController** are working correctly.
+When there are no vehicles available, the **Search** action correctly returns an empty list, and when invalid booking IDs are used, the **Details** view returns a 404 as expected.
+The core logic for viewing booking details and searching for available vehicles is functioning properly, ensuring that these user-facing features are reliable.